 College of Law > Faculty & Staff > Full-time Faculty > Mark Moller

-Professor Mark Moller teaches in the areas of civil procedure, complex litigation, conflict of laws and legal ethics.
+Professor Mark Moller teaches in the areas of civil procedure, complex litigation, conflict of laws, statutory interpretation, and legal ethics.
 He received a JD with honors from the University of Chicago Law School (1999), an LLM with first class honors from the University of Cambridge (2000), and a bachelor's degree magna cum laude from Duke University (1994).
 Prior to joining DePaul, Professor Moller was an associate in the appellate and class action groups at Gibson Dunn & Crutcher in Washington, D.C.
 Following private practice, he was a senior fellow at the Cato Institute's Center for Constitutional Studies in Washington, D.C., where he served as the editor-in-chief of the Cato Supreme Court Review and appeared frequently as a legal commentator in print and on television and radio.
 Professor Moller is a recipient of the College of Law's Award for Excellence in Scholarship.
 His articles have appeared in William & Mary Law Review, the Indiana Law Journal, the Hastings Law Journal, the Harvard Journal of Law and Public Policy, the Stanford Journal of Complex Litigation, and the Utah Law Review, among other journals.